Example Mapping: Making Stories Concrete

 Lee pushes back gently.
 “Who?
 Which box?
 What price?
 What happens so they know they’re subscribed?
 The more concrete the example, the more useful it is.
 Abstract examples hide assumptions.”

 Jas tries again: “OK.
-Sarah visits the site, picks a small box at $25 a week, enters her Visa ending in 4242, and gets a confirmation with a delivery date of Thursday 2nd April.”
+Claire visits the site, picks a small box at $25 a week, enters her Visa ending in 4242, and gets a confirmation with a delivery date of Thursday the 19th.”

-Lee writes it on a green card: Sarah chooses small box ($25/week), pays with Visa 4242 → subscription confirmed, first delivery Thursday 2 April.
+Lee writes it on a green card: Claire chooses small box ($25/week), pays with Visa 4242 → subscription confirmed, first delivery Thursday 19 October.
 “See the difference?
 The first version could mean almost anything.
 Everyone in the room would picture something slightly different.
-This one leaves much less room for ambiguity – and ambiguity is where assumptions hide, and assumptions are where the bugs, the waste, and the rework come from.”
+This one leaves much less room for ambiguity, and ambiguity is where assumptions hide, and assumptions are where the bugs, the waste, and the rework come from.”

 “Give me another one.
 What else could happen?”

 Tom: “The card gets declined.
-Say Sarah enters an expired card.”
+Say Claire enters an expired card.”

-Green card: Sarah tries to subscribe with expired Visa → no subscription, asked to retry with a different card.
+Green card: Claire tries to subscribe with expired Visa → no subscription, asked to retry with a different card.

 “What happens then?”
 Lee asks.
 “Does she lose her box choice?
 Start over from scratch?”